lvgl/lv_port_stm32h7b3i_disco/README.md

 ## Benchmark Results

+The benchmark demo found in LVGL's demos was used to benchmark the performance of the STM32H8B3I-DK.

 | Rendering method | simple | dma2d |
 | :---             |  :---: | :---: |
 | Weighted FPS     |   40   |  76   |